minzwon/musicfm/README.md

 - The downstream evaluation pipeline is not provided in this repository.
 Nonetheless, I believe creating a comprehensive evaluation pipeline is essential to expedite progress in music informatics research.
 I'm very open to discussing it together.

+## Acknowledgement
+We acknowledge and extend our sincere gratitude to Ju-Chiang Wang for his valuable contributions to data refinement and providing a crucial codebase for our downstream evaluation.

 ## Citation
 ```